Loading...

 KIID SRRI: 4/PRIIPs KID SRI: 3.

-Notwithstanding the risks around the conflict, our macroeconomic outlook remains relatively optimistic with risks tilted to the downside.
-The US economy remains central to our global outlook in 2026.
+Despite these risks, our macroeconomic outlook remains cautiously optimistic, with risks tilted to the downside.
+The US economy remains central to our global outlook for 2026.
 We believe the current divergence between strong GDP growth and weakening labour markets in the US is unusual and unlikely to persist.
-In our view, the US economy faces a binary path: either reaccelerating as technology-driven productivity gains take hold or slipping into recession if labour market softness begins to weigh more broadly on economic activity.
-Regardless of the outcome, US inflation is expected to continue moderating.
-This disinflationary trend, combined with labour-market weakness, should allow the Fed to continue easing policy towards neutral and potentially beyond.
-Stickier inflation remains a risk to this central view, a risk that has recently increased given the developments in the Middle East.
+In our view, the US economy faces a binary path: either growth re-accelerates as tech-driven productivity gains take hold, or the economy slows towards recession if labour market weakness spreads.
+In either case, we expect US inflation to continue moderating, allowing the Fed to continue easing at least to neutral and potentially beyond.
+However, persistent inflation remains a key risk particularly in light of recent developments in the Middle East.
+Outside the US, most developed economies are expected to remain resilient, with modest growth and easing inflation.
+Japan is the main exception, where gradual policy tightening is likely to continue.
+In Europe, however, the conflict in the Middle East presents an added inflation risk, given the continent’s heavy reliance on energy imports.

-Outside the US, most developed economies appear relatively resilient, supported by moderate economic growth, declining inflation, and accommodating or easing monetary policy.
-Japan stands as an exception, where gradual policy tightening is expected to continue.
-Moderating inflation and range-bound inflation expectations have historically been associated with a negative correlation between interest rates and risk assets.
-With economic growth facing more downside risks, we believe portfolios with a balanced and diversified allocation between duration and credit risk should be better positioned to navigate the uncertainty and range of potential outcomes in 2026.
-The conflict in Iran is a direct threat to our inflation view, and we remain mindful of these risks for the time being.
-Greater dispersion across and within sectors emphasises the need for diversification and strong bottom-up fundamental analysis.
+Moderating inflation and stable inflation expectations should be consistent with negative correlations between interest rates and risk assets.
+With growth risks tilted to the downside, a balanced and diversified allocation across duration and credit appears well-positioned to navigate uncertainty and a wide range of potential outcomes in 2026.
+The conflict in Iran is a direct threat to our inflation view, and we are mindful of these risks for the time being.
+Whilst credit valuations have become somewhat more attractive, they remain elevated relative to historic levels.
+Greater dispersion across and within sectors emphasises the importance of diversification and strong bottom-up analysis.

-Given the ongoing concerns around economic growth, we also favour greater exposure to duration, positioning portfolios to benefit from further declines in interest rates.
+Against this backdrop, we prefer to distribute risk in our portfolios in a more balanced manner across duration and credit.
+We maintain modest overweight positions in higher-quality credit sectors, including investment-grade corporates and select high-quality securitised assets.
+We also favour greater exposure to duration, positioning portfolios to benefit from further declines in interest rates.
 Within this allocation, we prefer intermediate-maturity US Treasuries and select emerging-market sovereign bonds.
 We are also positioned to benefit if the gap between short-term and long-term interest rates grows wider (a "steepening" yield curve), especially in the US and Germany, which we believe could provide some protection in an economic slowdown or if fiscal policies become more expansionary.
-In our currency strategy, we hold an underweight position in the US dollar, although less pronounced than earlier in 2025.
-This positioning is expressed against a diversified basket of developed and emerging-market currencies, such as the euro, the Japanese yen, and the Brazilian real.

 Credit